Can an AI agent hit a moving target?: Introduction

 \section{Introduction}

-Agents' expectation formation has long been a fundamental building block of many macroeconomic models.
-The economies we live in is constantly evolving in ways that are not perfectly understood by neither private agents nor policy makers.
-How an economic agent adjust its expectations facing these non-stationarities is imperative in understanding where the economy is heading and assessing relevant policies.
-This paper builds on the long line of research in modelling economic agents' expectation formation process, particularly those that study deviations from full information rational expectation assumption.
-It proposes a plausible model for expectation formation that agents face constraints in processing information and do not know how to make model-consistent beliefs.
-To test this expectation formation model, an experiment is conducted.
-Inspired by the early literature on accelerationist controversy, it observes how this agent adjusts its subjective belief in an environment, in which a government changes its inflation target.
+Inflation is rising around the world, adding further disturbance to an already uncertain global economy.
+It is more important than ever for policy makers to understand transition dynamics.
+In this paper, I adopt a deep reinforcement learning (DRL) algorithm from the artificial intelligence (AI) literature to model economic agents' learning processes, and present transition dynamics of an economy with a change in the monetary policy regime in a dynamic stochastic general equilibrium (DSGE) model.
+I model agents' belief formation and decision-making processes during an acceleration of money supply.
+Through simulation experiments, I show how agents pick up such an acceleration, how their beliefs and decisions adapt to this change, and how their actions change the aggregate economic dynamics.
+I also show that agents have heterogeneous responses to the same macro environment.

-Borrowing from the artificial intelligence (AI) literature, how an agent forms expectation is modelled through the actor-critic framework of reinforcement learning.
-AI algorithms produced many successes in fields outside of economics.
-For example, WaveNet is used for google assistant and latest android devices for voice recognition \citep{Wavenet}; Deepmind AI reduces Google data centre cooling bill by 40\% \citep{Googlecooling}.
-The key motivation for its application in this paper is how the algorithm naturally incorporates bounded rationality, and how it is connected closely to psychology and neural science research on human decision making.
+DRL algorithms produce many successes in fields outside of economics.
+For example, WaveNet is used for Google Assistant and the latest android devices for voice recognition \citep{Wavenet}; Deepmind AI reduces the Google data centre cooling bill by 40\% \citep{Googlecooling}.

+I apply a DRL algorithm in a general equilibrium model for three reasons: \begin{itemize} \item a DRL learning agent picks up structural changes, such as an acceleration of the money supply, and their beliefs and actions impact the aggregate transition dynamics of the economy; \item learning agents have heterogeneous beliefs and actions owing to the behavioural parameter exploration and a memory component that stores past experience; \item the memory component provides a theoretical framework to model experience-based learning. \end{itemize}